 For more information on using a data cache, see Use Data Cache to Persist Data.

-MATLAB Production Server uses Azure AD for restricting access to deployed applications to only certain groups of users.
+MATLAB Production Server integrates with OAuth 2.0 providers such as Microsoft® Azure Active Directory (Azure AD), Google® Identity, and PingFederate®, for restricting access to deployed applications to only certain groups of users.
 Only the global admin and manager can configure access control for applications.

 For more information on how to configure application access control using the Application Access Control tab, see Application Access Control.

-MATLAB Production Server uses Azure AD to provide role-based access control for accessing the dashboard.
+MATLAB Production Server integrates with OAuth 2.0 providers such as Microsoft Azure Active Directory (Azure AD), Google Identity, and PingFederate from Ping Identity®, and uses JSON Web Tokens (JWTs) to provide role-based access control for accessing the dashboard.
 You can grant access to certain dashboard areas for specific users or groups of users based on the user role.
 Only the server administrator can configure dashboard access control.
 For more information on how to configure dashboard access control using the Dashboard Access Control tab, see Dashboard Access Control.